maalbaneze/Bamazon-HW/README.md

 # Bamazon-HW

-This is the homework for the customer poroblem.
+This is the homework for the customer problem.